TheOPmeme/Khoon-Cafe/README.md

 STAFFS PAGE
 Sending of data to staffs:
-Using a database would definitely help, WHERE UPDATING THE DATA EVERY 20 SECOND might be necessary
-- different colors for payment methods, though most likely only online, so payment has to be made for order to go through
+Using a database would definitely help, WHERE UPDATING THE DATA EVERY 20 SECOND might be necessary ..different colors for payment methods, though most likely only online, so payment has to be made for order to go through

 Notification:
 With a click of a button on whichever order is done, the order will be made for collection